medic/cht-user-management/README.md

 ### Superset Environment Variables

-For each configuration (e.g., `chis-ke`, `chis-tg`), the following environment variables are required for Superset integration:
+For each configuration (e.g., `chis-ke`, `chis-tg`), the following environment variables are required for Superset integration.
+Since these contain sensitive credentials, for production deployments they should be managed using SOPS as described in the [Managing Additional Secrets](scripts/deploy/medic-deploy.md#managing-additionnal-secrets) section of the deployment documentation:

 Variable | Description | Sample
 -- | -- | --